 Caching stores certain previous responses to improve speed, but in some cases, it may slightly affect personalized accuracy.

-35. The Public Link toggle allows you to share or embed your assistant publicly#
+For a complete guide on guardrails, including when to enable each and their purposes, follow this documentation 40.
+The Enable Embed Link toggle allows you to share or embed your assistant publicly#